700 total views, 5 views today

 Within the past decade, we have become aware the prevalence of interpersonal violence among adolescents.
 Teens often do not see mild or moderate acts of violence as outside the norm.
 Incidences are typically hidden from adults, even when recognised as interpersonal violence.
 The shame and guilt experienced results in silence.
 An earlier study explored the issues of gender differences in adolescent dating, and found out that both males and females should be exposed to activities related to victimisation and perpetration.

 These conversation tips are an excellent starting points.
 If you have specific questions about how to have these conversations with your teen, please reach out for help.

 This article is a collaborative piece from the team of Counseling Center of the North Shore (CCNS): Dr Robert Mardirossian; Matthew Silver, MA, LCSW; Kathy Fink, MA, LCPC; Kate Gallagher, MA, LCSW, and Tracy Burns, MA, LPC.

-They are based in Winnetka, Illinois and facilitate personal growth, help alleviate emotional pain and assist individuals and families in managing the challenges of modern life.
-Their mission is to help people through life’s challenges and transitions by providing counseling, therapy and community education.
-You can connect on Twitter @CCNSTherapy
+Some of our contents and links are sponsored.
+Psychreg is not responsible for the contents of external websites.
 Psychreg is mainly for information purposes only.
 Never disregard professional psychological or medical advice, nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer.